-Want to know how to get rid of flies in your home?
-One fly is annoying enough, but when there's a dozen of them raiding your rooms, it can become very annoying.
-Besides, while most flies don't carry disease, some do, and can spread, among other things, E.coli bacteria, cholera, and typhoid (nice).
+Dealing with one fly is an annoyance in itself, but when there's a dozen houseflies swarming your space, it can become more than just a bit of a nuisance.
+While most flies don't carry disease, some do, and can spread, among other things, E.coli bacteria, cholera, and typhoid (nice).

-How to get rid of flies
+How to get rid of flies naturally

 ACV is known for its beneficial health properties and antibacterial action, but did you know that it's irresistible to house flies?
 The idea is to trap them in a ACV bath and drown them (this is not very humane, unfortunately).

 To make the traps, you'll need: